 I’m not a musician, but I am interested in learning.
 What kind of opportunities are there for the musically curious?

 Several events are being planned for Make Music San Jose that require no prior musical experience—only a desire to have fun.
 Several locations will be hosting free music lessons or Mass Appeals, which encourage anyone and everyone to play along.
-Check out the events listing or follow the Mass Appeals – Participatory Programs link for locations.
+Check out the events listing or follow the Play-A-Longs – Participatory Programs link for locations.

 Where do the musicians play?